18 Things to Know Before Purchasing Real Estate in Turks and Caicos

 Buying Real Estate Direct from Owner

-It’s not necessary to involve a real estate agent when purchasing real estate in the Turks and Caicos.
+It’s not necessary to involve an agent when purchasing real estate in the Turks and Caicos.
 It’s possible to directly contact prospective sellers, and then have a local lawyer oversee and handle the relatively simple conveyance process.

-If your prospective property isn’t listed with a real estate agent, the owner may still consider an offer.
-If you have the block and parcel number of a property, for a $25 fee the Land Registry Department is able to provide ownership information.
+If your prospective property isn’t listed with an agent, the owner may still consider an offer.
+If you have the block and parcel number of a property, for a $25 fee the Land Registry Department is able to provide ownership information (although this may simply be the name of a corporation).

 Illegal Tourism and Commercial Use of Surrounding Areas